-- a. providing leadership to all employees and engaging with the same to develop and sustain an inclusive, supportive, and safe workplace, - b. providing leadership and guidance to the senior management team responsible for the major divisions of DPD, ensuring responsibilities, authorities and deliverables are clearly established, - c. developing and sustaining an effective organizational structure, with management succession planning, and effective employee training and development programs, - d. fostering a culture that promotes ethical practices and encourages individual integrity and accountability, - e. developing, for Board approval, Human Resources policies and practices that reflect DPD values, - f. ensuring sustainable recruitment, development, and retention plans are developed and implemented, - g. building a workforce that is diverse, inclusive and reflective of the make-up of the communities served by the DPD, - h. ensuring excellence in occupational health and safety with a commitment to employee well-being and success, and - i. maintaining and encouraging constructive engagement unions representing Board employees; - 5. fostering external relationships, including: - a. sustaining open, collaborative, and constructive working relationships with the City of Delta and its Council, and working with City leaders on initiatives of mutual benefit and overlapping operational jurisdiction, - b. building and sustaining good working relationships with the Provincial government, including the Ministry of Justice and the Attorney General and the Ministry of Public Safety and Solicitor General, - c. building and sustain good working relationships with other police departments in Metro Vancouver, Vancouver Island, and with police associations across Canada to keep current with the activities of policing in Canada, and - d. identifying and forming relationships/working partnerships with other external partners (e.g. Fraser Health, Delta School District, not-for-profit social agencies), to deliver on the objectives and goals of the Strategic Plan; - 6. administration of the DPD, including:
+a. providing leadership to all employees and engaging with the same to develop and sustain an inclusive, supportive, and safe workplace, b. providing leadership and guidance to the senior management team responsible for the major divisions of DPD, ensuring responsibilities, authorities and deliverables are clearly established, c. developing and sustaining an effective organizational structure, with management succession planning, and effective employee training and development programs, d. fostering a culture that promotes ethical practices and encourages individual integrity and accountability, e. developing, for Board approval, Human Resources policies and practices that reflect DPD values, f. ensuring sustainable recruitment, development, and retention plans are developed and implemented, g. building a workforce that is diverse, inclusive and reflective of the make-up of the communities served by the DPD, h. ensuring excellence in occupational health and safety with a commitment to employee well-being and success, and i. maintaining and encouraging constructive engagement unions representing Board employees;

+5. fostering external relationships, including:

+a. sustaining open, collaborative, and constructive working relationships with the City of Delta and its Council, and working with City leaders on initiatives of mutual benefit and overlapping operational jurisdiction, b. building and sustaining good working relationships with the Provincial government, including the Ministry of Justice and the Attorney General and the Ministry of Public Safety and Solicitor General, c. building and sustain good working relationships with other police departments in Metro Vancouver, Vancouver Island, and with police associations across Canada to keep current with the activities of policing in Canada, and d. identifying and forming relationships/working partnerships with other external partners (e.g. Fraser Health, Delta School District, not-for-profit social agencies), to deliver on the objectives and goals of the Strategic Plan;

+6. administration of the DPD, including:

-- a. establishing effective control, coordination, and measurement systems for all DPD operations and activities, - b. ensuring the integrity of internal control and management systems, - c. identifying the principal risks to DPD, reviewing these risks with the Board regularly and implement appropriate systems to manage the risks, - d. authorizing the commitment of resources and entering into agreements, contracts, leases, etc., in the ordinary course of business in keeping with authority levels and the Strategic Plan, - e. reporting major commitments, exposures and risks to the Board on a timely basis, - f. while ensuring the DPD's independence, exploring opportunities to share resources with the City of Delta and with other police organizations to enhance operational efficiency and effectiveness, - g. ensuring that all DPD activities are conducted in accordance with laws, regulations, sound business practices, and Board-approved policies, - h. integrating employee performance plans with organizational plans and systems, - i. ensure the DPD's programs and policies are consistent with the Strategic Plan, - j. assisting the Police Board in developing best-practice financial and operational governance, - k. ensuring that the DPD's reporting requirements are met in a timely and appropriate manner, - I. developing the annual DPD budget, in consultation with City officials, for Board approval, and presenting the same, upon Board approval, to City Council for its approval, and - m. ensuring adherence to the approved budget, and reporting to the Board on adherence on a regular basis;
+a. establishing effective control, coordination, and measurement systems for all DPD operations and activities, b. ensuring the integrity of internal control and management systems, c. identifying the principal risks to DPD, reviewing these risks with the Board regularly and implement appropriate systems to manage the risks, d. authorizing the commitment of resources and entering into agreements, contracts, leases, etc., in the ordinary course of business in keeping with authority levels and the Strategic Plan, e. reporting major commitments, exposures and risks to the Board on a timely basis, f. while ensuring the DPD's independence, exploring opportunities to share resources with the City of Delta and with other police organizations to enhance operational efficiency and effectiveness, g. ensuring that all DPD activities are conducted in accordance with laws, regulations, sound business practices, and Board-approved policies, h. integrating employee performance plans with organizational plans and systems, i. ensure the DPD's programs and policies are consistent with the Strategic Plan, j. assisting the Police Board in developing best-practice financial and operational governance, k. ensuring that the DPD's reporting requirements are met in a timely and appropriate manner, m. ensuring adherence to the approved budget, and reporting to the Board on adherence on a regular basis;